On Optimizing the Communication of Model Parallelism: Background

 A model-parallel job may involve many cross-mesh resharding communications.
 We define a \emph{cross-mesh resharding task} as the communication needed to send a single tensor from a source mesh to a destination mesh while meeting the layout requirements.
 To analyze it, we first formalize device mesh and tensor layout.

-\textbf{Device mesh.} We follow the definitions of mesh and tensor layout in GSPMD~\cite{xu2021gspmd} and Alpa~\cite{zheng2022alpa}\footnote{Some model-parallel systems define them differently, which can be equivalently converted to definitions used in this paper.}.
-A mesh $\mathit{Mesh}_A$ contains $|\mathit{Mesh}_A|$ compute devices (e.g., GPUs) represented in a 2D view $(m_1, m_2)$, where $ m_1 \times m_2 = |\mathit{Mesh}_A|$ .
+\textbf{Device mesh.} We follow the definitions of mesh and tensor layout in GSPMD~\cite{xu2021gspmd}\footnote{Some model-parallel systems define them differently, which can be equivalently converted to definitions used in this paper.}: a mesh is an n-dimensional array of identical processors.
+We express a 2D view of a mesh $\mathit{Mesh}_A$ as $(m_1, m_2)$, where $ m_1 \times m_2 = |\mathit{Mesh}_A|$ .
 For example, a cluster of 2 nodes with 2 GPUs each can be represented as a $(2, 2)$ mesh $[[0, 1], [2, 3]]$, where each integer is a device index, or as a $(1, 4)$ mesh $[[0, 1, 2, 3]]$.

 \textbf{Sharding spec.} With this definition, we can describe the layout of a sharded $N$-dimensional tensor $D$ over $\mathit{Mesh}_A$ using a \emph{sharding spec}, notated as an $N$-element string: $\mathcal{X} = X_0^{d_0} X_1^{d_1} \dots X_{N-1}^{d_{N-1}}, X_i \in \{S, R\}, d_i \in \{0, 1, 01\}, 0 \le i \le N-1$, where $S$ and $R$ stands for \emph{sharded} or \emph{replicated}, respectively. $X_i= S$ means the $i$-th dimension of $D$ is sharded; $X_i = R$ means it is replicated.
 When a tensor dimension is sharded, a superscript $d_i$ is added and represents which mesh dimensions the sharding are mapped to, e.g., $X_i^{d_i} = S^0$ means the $i$-th dimension of $D$ is sharded along the first dimension of $\mathit{Mesh}_A$; $X_i^{d_i} = S^{01}$ means the $i$-th dim is sharded along both dimensions of $\mathit{Mesh}_A$; $X_i^{d_i} = R$ means that dimension is replicated.
 Figure~\ref{fig:device-view} illustrates three sharding specs and resulting tensor layouts.